react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 - `"none"`
 - `"slide"`

 On Android, setting either `fade` or `slide` will set the transition of status bar color.
-On iOS, this option applies to the appearance animation of the status bar.
+On iOS, this option applies to the appereance animation of the status bar.

 Requires setting `View controller-based status bar appearance -> YES` (or removing the config) in your `Info.plist` file.